 If you become worried about your mental health and you’re not already receiving support, you should contact your GP (family doctor) to discuss your concerns.

-Your GP will have experience with most mental health conditions and may be able to help you themselves or put you in contact with more specialist mental health service like ours.
+Your GP will understand most mental health conditions and may be able to help you themselves, or put you in contact with more specialist mental health service like ours.

 To search for a GP in your area or to find the contact details for your practice, please see the doctor’s section on nhs.uk

 You can also phone NHS Direct on 111 to speak to an adviser or visit the NHS Direct website for advice.

 What to do if you are worried about someone else

 If you are worried about the mental well-being of someone you know, the most important thing anyone can do is to help him or her get the appropriate assessment and treatment.